NxPKG/khulnasoft-docs/content/waf/managed-rules/_index.md

 ## Availability

-The managed rulesets you can deploy depend on your Cloudflare plan.
+The managed rulesets you can deploy depend on your Khulnasoft plan.

 {{<feature-table id="security.waf_a_managed_rules" skipAvailability="true">}}